myoung8223/scadlite2/README.md

 - [ ] **Link to OpenSCAD Cheat Sheet:** The ability to pop-up the super handy OpenSCAD cheat sheet would be a nice feature to add.
 - [ ] **Improve PWA Icon:** The icon is a little dark.
 It could use a snazzier icon.
 - [x] **F5 to Preview:** Press F5 key to quickly initiate a preview, just like in OpenSCAD.
 Message overlay indicating preview build in progress.
+- [x] **Native Color & Material Support via 3MF:** Replace the legacy single-color `scad2stl` pipeline entirely, and shift output targets to the **3MF (3D Manufacturing Format)** specification to natively export color, multi-material, and geometry metadata directly from the WebAssembly core.
+- [x] **Client-Side Archive Extraction (`fflate` + `ThreeMFLoader`):** Implement an in-memory zip-decompression layer that bridges `fflate` with the Three.js 3MF loader, allowing zipped 3MF models to be unpacked and loaded seamlessly on the fly with zero backend overhead.
+- [x] **Dynamic Alpha Transparency & Shading:** Program a smart material processing engine that scans compiled vertex paths to honor script-defined opacity (`alpha` values), configure overlapping face transparency passes, and fall back gracefully to global workspace theme selections if no structural color is declared.
+- [x] **Multi-Pass Modifier Shading Layer:** Capitalize on the new color pipeline to support advanced OpenSCAD design modifiers, adding script token pre-parsing that targets and renders ghost geometry (`%`) as a translucent smoky pink and highlights (`#`) as a glowing semi-transparent red alert mesh.

 ## Getting Started